Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 ## Project status

-Alpha, Most of the hardware works, but some components do not work yet.
+Beta, Most of the hardware works, but some components do not work yet.

 #### Features